Does this sound like you?

 You figure things out quickly.

 You can make complex tasks appear simple.
-It’s all quite easy for you.
+It’s easy for you.

 You see the funny side of life.